michae1-g/notes1/History/HY4132/0-README.md

 Note that besides formatting changes for compatibility with Markdown, the contents of the review and essays were not altered in any way.
 As such, errors (including typos) may be present.
+I've also added some comments at the bottom for personal reference.